 - Require a greater capital investment: When you first set up on-premises storage, you’ll have to invest a significant amount of capital to purchase the servers and other pieces of hardware to get it running.
 For companies just trying to get off the ground, this level of capital investment can be a huge disadvantage.
 Along with purchasing the equipment, you’ll also need to devote time and money to make sure it’s properly installed.

 - Increase the risk of data loss: Data is the backbone of your business.
 Losing it can be crippling, both for your efficiency and your reputation.
 With on-premises storage, a malfunction in the system or a compromised system held for ransom can cause you to lose your data permanently.
 While a cloud-based system will keep your data backed up, on-premises storage systems have all the data stored on an internal server, meaning you assume a greater amount of risk.
-A best practice for on-premise storage, to avoid the loss of data, is to include an off site backup service that replicates the data to another site or media.
+A best practice for on-premises storage, to avoid the loss of data, is to include an off-site backup service that replicates the data to another site or media.

 - Limit your company’s ability to scale:If your company scales up and needs more storage space or other capabilities, it’s more difficult to scale your on-premises servers quickly.
-Unlike cloud-storage, where companies can simply pick a more expansive plan with a click, on-premises storage requires you to install new hardware and devote manpower to building the new systems.
+Unlike cloud storage, where companies can simply pick a more expansive plan with a click, on-premises storage requires you to install new hardware and devote manpower to building the new systems.

-When you are comparing your options of on-premise and cloud storage, make sure to weigh the pros and cons of each.
+When you are comparing your options of on-premises and cloud storage, make sure to weigh the pros and cons of each.
 As you are selecting your provider for the services, ask the right questions to make sure you get the best option for your organization.

-Cloud-Based Software vs. On-Premises Software
+Cloud-Based Software vs. On-Premises Software Pros & Cons

 Is on-premises or cloud better for your business?
 Whenever a company looks to add new software to their business, it’s important for them to know about whether cloud computing or on-premises software is a better option for their needs.

-Advantages of Cloud-Based Software
+What are the Advantages of Cloud-Based Software?

 If you’re interested in cloud-based software, you’ll be happy to know that there are plenty of advantages to using it.
 Some of the top benefits include: